1. Stone Age Adaptation

 Depending on their source, fats contain a range of different fatty acids.
 Saturated fatty acids, incorporated in triglycerides, form the majority of our own body fat, and the same is true for pigs, cattle and sheep.
 Thus, meat and dairy products from these animals contain mainly saturated fats.
-Examples are palmitic acid (16:0) and stearic acid (18:0).
+Examples are palmitic acid (16:0) and stearic acid (18:0; the first number indicates the number of C atoms, the second number those of the double bonds).
+Palm oil, the least expensive dietary fat, contains about 40% palmitic acid and 40% monounsaturated oleic acid.
 Unsaturated fatty acids contain at least one double bond.
 Our body is able to synthesize monounsaturated fatty acids, like oleic acid (18:1), but not polyunsaturated fatty acids (PUFA).
 PUFA are synthesized by plants, and we have to take up at least two of them to survive, linoleic acid (18:2) and α-linolenic acid (18:3), from which we can synthesize the others.
-These are therefore called essential fatty acids.
-Certain plant oils are therefore rich in PUFA, e. g., sunflower oil or corn oil.
-Fatty fish contain ample PUFA, too, which are originally synthesized by algae and taken up via the food chain.
+These two are therefore called essential fatty acids.
+Certain plant oils are therefore rich in PUFA.
+Fatty fish, too, contain ample PUFA which are originally synthesized by algae and taken up via the food chain.

-The mix of fatty acids taken in certainly plays a role in human health.
+There is no doubt that the mixture of fatty acids we consume with our diet affects our health.
 Most of what we know comes from nutritional studies, where the human body is treated as a black box: nutritional input is correlated with output in the form of health parameters of cohorts or large populations.
 The molecular mechanisms behind these correlations remain largely in the dark.
 Numerous hypotheses have been put forward but remain insufficiently tested.